Jay-150200/CpE_Portfolio_Serrano-_BSCpE3A/README.md

 # CpE_Portfolio_Serrano-_BSCpE3A

+#About Me
-##About Hel- Hello there!
+- Hello there!
 I am Jay Louie Serrano, a third-year irregular student in Computer Engineering from CE3A.
 My portfolio contains my academic projects, programming activities, hardware implementations, and technical experiences related to Computer Engineering.